 Do not abruptly discontinue oxycodone and aspirin tablets in a patient physically dependent on opioids.
 Rapid tapering of oxycodone and aspirin tablets in a patient physically dependent on opioids may lead to serious withdrawal symptoms, uncontrolled pain, and suicide.
 Rapid discontinuation has also been associated with attempts to find other sources of opioid analgesics, which may be confused with drug-seeking for abuse.

 When discontinuing oxycodone and aspirin tablets, gradually taper the dosage using a patient specific plan that considers the following: the dose of oxycodone and aspirin tablets the patient has been taking, the duration of treatment, and the physical and psychological attributes of the patient.
 To improve the likelihood of a successful taper and minimize withdrawal symptoms, it is important that the opioid tapering schedule is agreed upon by the patient.
-In patients taking opioids for a long duration at high doses, ensure that a multimodal approach to pain management, including mental health support (if needed), is in place prior to initiating an opioid analgesic taper (see DOSAGE AND ADMINISTRATION, WARNINGS).
+In patients taking opioids for an extended period of time at high doses, ensure that a multimodal approach to pain management, including mental health support (if needed), is in place prior to initiating an opioid analgesic taper (see DOSAGE AND ADMINISTRATION, WARNINGS).

-Infants born to mothers physically dependent on opioids will also be physically dependent and may exhibit respiratory difficulties and withdrawal signs (see PRECAUTIONS; Pregnancy).
+Infants born to mothers physically dependent on opioids will also be physically dependent and may exhibit respiratory difficulties and withdrawal signs.

 Oxycodone and Aspirin Tablets, USP are supplied as white to off-white round biconvex tablets debossed “Є” above bisect and “61” below bisect on one side, plain on the other side.
 They are available as follows: